chic-yukim/panda3d/README.md

 # Building Panda3D
 ## Windows

 We currently build using the Microsoft Visual Studio 2015 and 2017 on Windows 10. (default is VS2017.)
-Visual Studio 2015 and 2017 are compatible, so you can use any one.
+Visual Studio 2015 and 2017 are binary compatible, so you can use any one.
 (for example, you can use VS2017 with VS2015 binary version.)

 You will also need to have the third-party dependency libraries available for